rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/linux/classic/hpcpack-cluster-namd.md

 * **NAMD** (for Nanoscale Molecular Dynamics program) is a parallel molecular dynamics package designed for high-performance simulation of large biomolecular systems containing up to millions of atoms.
 Examples of these systems include viruses, cell structures, and large proteins.
 NAMD scales to hundreds of cores for typical simulations and to more than 500,000 cores for the largest simulations.
 * **Microsoft HPC Pack** provides features to run large-scale HPC and parallel applications in clusters of on-premises computers or Azure virtual machines.
 Originally developed as a solution for Windows HPC workloads, HPC Pack now supports running Linux HPC applications on Linux compute node VMs deployed in an HPC Pack cluster.
 See [Get started with Linux compute nodes in an HPC Pack cluster in Azure](hpcpack-cluster.md) for an introduction.

-For other options to run Linux HPC workloads in Azure, see [Technical resources for batch and high-performance computing](../../../batch/batch-hpc-solutions.md).

 ## <a name="prerequisites"></a>Prerequisites
 * **HPC Pack cluster with Linux compute nodes** - Deploy an HPC Pack cluster with Linux compute nodes on Azure using either an [Azure Resource Manager template](https://azure.microsoft.com/marketplace/partners/microsofthpc/newclusterlinuxcn/) or an [Azure PowerShell script](hpcpack-cluster-powershell-script.md).
 See [Get started with Linux compute nodes in an HPC Pack cluster in Azure](hpcpack-cluster.md) for the prerequisites and steps for either option.
 If you choose the PowerShell script deployment option, see the sample configuration file in the sample files at the end of this article.
 This file configures an Azure-based HPC Pack cluster consisting of a Windows Server 2012 R2 head node and four size Large CentOS 6.6 compute nodes.
 Customize this file as needed for your environment.